 TGaz Editor: Modify the text in P76L10-12:

 first path corresponds to the LOS path.
-If several AWVs have the same estimated shortest time of flight, the beamforming training shall select the first path as the one with best quality.
+If several AWVs have the same estimated shortest time of flight, the beamforming training shall select among them the path as the one with best quality.
 The